edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sumreduce.md

 ### 256-bit vectorization (AVX)

 256-bit vectors double the vector width before.
-This means 8 elements in a single precisoin (`__m128`) vector, and 4 elements in a double precision vector.
+This means 8 elements in a single precision (`__m128`) vector, and 4 elements in a double precision vector.
 For single precision data, the `_mm256_hadd_ps` function works like:

 ```cpp {style=tango,linenos=false}